20 Ways Boomers Fritter Away Their Money in Retirement

 11. Driving Two Vehicles

 If you and your spouse are no longer dealing with dual commutes, consider whether you can get by with one car instead of two.
-Even if the car is paid off, you'll get a nice cash infusion upon selling it, and you'll save down the line on things such as insurance, maintenance, and taxes.
+Even if the car is paid off, you'll get a nice cash infusion by selling it, and you'll save down the line on things such as insurance, maintenance, and taxes.

 This is especially true if you live in a reasonably large metro area, apps such as Uber and car-sharing services such as Zipcar give you options on the odd occasions when you need two sets of wheels.